zeppehpt1/imageanno/README.md

 ```

 ### Ref
-this package was forked from https://github.com/SaberD/annotated-images
+this package was forked from https://github.com/SaberD/annotated-images to support different splits
-and added the support for annotation files